Ablative Fast Pyrolysis Plant

 - The reaction rate is strongly influenced by the pressure, the relative velocity of the biomass with the heat exchange surface and the reactor temperature

-How does the AFP function?
+How does the AFPS function?

-Structure of the AFP
+Structure of the AFPS

 - Drying module